Sign in to access your Salford customer account, or see our other accounts.

 If you are unsure about when your badge expires or need any further advice or support, please contact the team using the online blue badge contact form.

-Take a look at the checklist on the GOV.UK website
+You can also take a look at the checklist on the GOV.UK website.

 Once on the page scroll down to 'proof of identity' checklist for individuals.
 Here you will find a full list of what we accept for your blue badge application.